statechannels/statechannels/new-packages/nitro-protocol/readme.md

 ### TODO

 This project is still a work in progress!
-Still to do:
+Still to do in the sort term:

-- [ ] Publish packages to npm
+- [x] Publish packages to npm
 - [ ] Release whitepaper
 - [ ] Build out a full example application (including UI)
 - [ ] Optimize contracts for gas consumption
-- [ ] More tests
+- [ ] More tests to demonstrate the simple adjudicator
 - [ ] Audit contracts

+In the medium term:

+- [ ] Add support for ERC20 tokens
+- [ ] Extend the code to n-party games
+- [ ] Create an adjudicator capable of supporting ledger channels and virtual channels

 :rotating_light: **WARNING: This code is not production ready.** :rotating_light:

+### Contributing

+We welcome contributions and feedback from the community!
+We'll be putting together some more-comprehensive contributing guidelines shortly.
+In the meantime, [issues](https://github.com/magmo/force-move-games/issues) and PRs welcome!

-### Contributing / Development
+### Development

 We use [lerna](https://lernajs.io/) to manage the packages inside the repository and [truffle](http://truffleframework.com/) for smart contract development.